-Several of the English usages in the Pappa Joseph messages may be unique to this website, while a few others, though not common, are also found elsewhere in the books and websites of other writers.
+Several of the English usages in the messages of Pappa Joseph are unique to this website, while a few others, though not common, are also found elsewhere in the books and websites of other writers.

 A word may sometimes be used as another part of speech by omitting its traditional modifier and just using the trunk word.
 Examples: ‘climate’ instead of ‘acclimatize’ – ‘It took several weeks for me to be climated to the heat of this country’; ‘hospital’ instead of ‘hospitalize’; – ‘He had to be hospitaled after splurging excessively on oysters.